NextJump/nextjump.github.io/_posts/culture/2015-04-15-nxj-giving-back.md

 <div align="center"><blockquote class="twitter-tweet" lang="en"><p>Excited to pilot a program teaching coding to local youth - Millennial Tech Workers Losing Ground <a href="http://t.co/dq2NoFx6A3">http://t.co/dq2NoFx6A3</a> via <a href="https://twitter.com/DiceTechJobs">@dicetechjobs</a></p>&mdash; John Hilliard (@praetorian) <a href="https://twitter.com/praetorian/status/581907600125636609">March 28, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script></div>

-*What made you want to start this program?*
+*Hao: What made you want to start this program?*

-The area where our office is an interesting mix of high poverty and also extremely successful businesses.
+John: The area where our office is an interesting mix of high poverty and also extremely successful businesses.
 There are a lot of people who walk around here but might never work for a company based here.
 Part of it is just getting more involved in the community, especially the younger folks.
 Coming from an area of strength, it’s a good opportunity to talk about code and engage directly with the community here.

-*When you think back to when you were younger, who influenced your love of technology?*
+*H: When you think back to when you were younger, who influenced your love of technology?*

-Two people come to mind for me, both were friends of my mom.
+J: Two people come to mind for me, both were friends of my mom.
 One of them gave me a computer, an <a href="http://upload.wikimedia.org/wikipedia/commons/6/68/Apple_II_Plus.jpg" target="_blank">Apple 2 Plus</a> which was already really old even when I was little.
 But all you could do was program, you couldn’t do anything else, so when I was in 4th grade, I started using that computer to program in Basic.
 Another of my mom’s friends was a system administrator for my mom’s work, and I used to go down to his office and play around with computers and help put them together.*

 <b>Rajan, Next Jump’s head of finance, has been deeply involved in <a href="http://theatreeast.org" target="_blank">Theatre East</a>, a New York City-based non-profit community production company with a whole host of <a href="http://theatreeast.org/what-we-do/community/educational/" target="_blank">educational programming</a>.</b>

-*How did you first get involved with Theatre East?*
+*Hao: How did you first get involved with Theatre East?*

-In 2006, I started working at a private equity fund, and two of the back-office employees – <a href="http://theatreeast.org/member/judson-jones/">Judson</a> and <a href="http://theatreeast.org/member/christa-kimlicko-jones/" target="_blank">Krista Jones</a> – and I would spend time talking to them, about acting, and then going to see their shows.
+Rajan: In 2006, I started working at a private equity fund, and two of the back-office employees – <a href="http://theatreeast.org/member/judson-jones/">Judson</a> and <a href="http://theatreeast.org/member/christa-kimlicko-jones/" target="_blank">Krista Jones</a> – and I would spend time talking to them, about acting, and then going to see their shows.
 They started their own acting company and they asked me to be a founding board member.
 And that was…almost ten years ago!

-*What has that experience meant for you?*
+*H: What has that experience meant for you?*

-The primary thing it does for me – seeing Jud and Krista at a show, acting and being on stage – was completely different.
+R: The primary thing it does for me – seeing Jud and Krista at a show, acting and being on stage – was completely different.
 There was fire and life in them, so what the board and the company have been able to do is put theatre on for people who love theatre, people who put theatre together.
 Acting, stage managing, lighting, sound – everything that goes into creating a show.
 This is what these people are passionate about and what they want to do.
 So for my blood, sweat, and tears, my resources, to help people do that – in a city where it’s expensive to do that – for me to be able to help them create their dream and do what they want to do as a living.